The First Steps

 available at Amazon.com

-Bob Hicks, a writer for Art Scatter, posted a blog entry about an initial meeting for Portland Taiko's upcoming Ten Tiny Taiko Dances.
-He wrote:
+Bob Hicks writes in Art Scatter about an initial meeting for Portland Taiko’s upcoming Ten Tiny Taiko Dances:

 Previously, Hicks attended a recording session for Portland Taiko’s CD Rhythms of Change.
 His in-depth writing included a section about my conducting Michelle Fujii’s work for violin and taiko called Slipping Through My Fingers: